zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 a stream, users can choose to [unsubscribe](/help/unsubscribe-from-a-stream) from a stream.

-Users can also customize their stream settings; they can
+Users can also customize their stream settings; they can:

 * [pin a stream](/help/pin-a-stream)
 * [change the color of streams](/help/change-the-color-of-a-stream)